 This training program is structured around four training domains:

 - Core curriculum coursework

 Trainee progress is guided and monitored by direct interaction with the mentor, meetings with thesis and trainee advisory committees, and formal yearly evaluation by the Executive Committee.

-Interaction between trainee and preceptor is very important for the formation of a young scientist and represents the foundation for monitoring each trainee’s progress.
+Development and successful completion of an original research project under mentor supervision represents the mainstay of this training program.
 The research project to be pursued by each laboratory-based trainee is agreed upon with a mentor at the time of application to the program.

 The methods and approaches used by each mentor in directing laboratory activities vary and the program encourages diverse approaches.
 Nonetheless, it is expected that mentor and trainee frequently interact face-to-face and via lab meetings, which will foster exposure to work of other lab members.

-Although there is no prescribed number of publications required for reappointment and successful completion of training, submission of at least one full length manuscript by the end of the second year of training, and one each year thereafter is expected.
+Although there is no prescribed number of publications required for reappointment and successful completion of training, submission of at least one full length manuscript by the end of the second year of training is expected.

-Mentors are also encouraged to teach skills of grant and manuscript writing and oral presentations as well as facilitate trainees’ attendance to seminars and courses of this and other aspects of career development.
-Once a research project has been successfully developed and one manuscript is submitted, the trainee is encouraged to prepare and submit an F-type or K-type award application, as appropriate to the level of training and career trajectories, individualized by trainee.
+A student can be enrolled in any DBBS or BME program with which SDTP mentors are affiliated.
+Of note, trainees pursuing a combined MD/PhD degree affiliated with either DBBS or BME programs enter this program following their preclinical coursework, when thesis work begins.
+Once a research project has been successfully developed and one manuscript is submitted, the trainee is expected to prepare and submit an F-type or K-type award application, as appropriate to the level of training and career trajectories, individualized by trainee.

 The following lecture series, conferences and courses are designed to provide an in-depth education on topics that are fundamental to the formation of a skeletal biology investigator.